rcastle/verilog_fsm/README.md

         state(:solid, :enter => :on_enter_solid, :exit => :on_exit_solid)

         # define all valid transitions (arguments are name of transition, from state name, to state name)
-        # you can define callbacks which are called only on this transition as well as guards
+        # you can define callbacks which are called only on this transition as well as conditions
-        # guards prevent transition when they return nil/false
+        # conditions prevent transition when they return nil/false
-        transition(:heat_up, :solid, :liquid, :event => :on_heat, :guard => :guard_something)
+        transition(:heat_up, :solid, :liquid, :event => :on_heat, :condition => :condition_something)
         transition(:heat_up, :liquid, :gas, :event => :on_heat)     # look mam.... two transitions with same name transition(:cool_down, [:gas, :liquid], :liquid, :event => :on_cool)